KCvW/DataEng/Capstone/README Capstone.md

 1. To provide an overview of the datasets Pandas will be used for an exploratory approach
 2. To understand the data in a better way, it will be split into dimensional tables.
 If needed the attribute name will be changed
-3. To test the ETL logic in regards to the SAS datasets PySpark will be used
+3. PySpark will be used to test the ETL logic in regards to the SAS datasets

 ### Clean the datasets